mjtrac/mirth-searchsummary-plugin/README.md

 1. [Install Java](https://www.javatpoint.com/javafx-how-to-install-java)
 1. [Install Maven](https://www.javatpoint.com/how-to-install-maven)
 1. Run `git clone https://github.com/mjtrac/mirth-searchsummary-plugin`
-1. Copy  m2settings.xml to use as your local maven settings.xml, located in .m2 under your home directory, or include the <servers> material from m2settings.xml in your existing ~/.m2/settings.xml.
-(This is required to get permissions needed for Kaur's mirth-resources-api repo at github.)
-1. Navigate to `mirth-searchsummary-plugin/`
 1. Run `mvn install` to install dependencies to local cache (see below if you get an error message indicating you are Unauthorized to download from the github repo)
 1. Run `mvn clean package` to verify the build works
 1. Install the sample plugin by getting the `.zip` archive from `mirth-searchsummary-plugin/distribution/target`
 ---

-## Installation of pre-built zip for Mirth Connect 4.3.0
+## Installation of pre-built zip for Mirth Connect 4.3.0 (see below for flag you MUST use with Mirth Administrator Launcher after installing)
 1. `git clone https://github.com/mjtrac/mirth-searchsummary-plugin`
 1. This will create a directory under your current directory, named mirth-searchsummary-plugin
 1. Run Mirth Connect 4.3.0 (this zip will only work with 4.3.0)